threatgrid/ctia/doc/Riemann.md

 The `ctia.log.riemann.service-prefix` property is a string that should identify the current CTIA deployment.

-For example, the per-request metric is named `"API reqs/ms"`, and with the service-prefix property set to `"Production CTIA"`, the `service` field becomes `"Production CTIA API reqs/ms"`.
+For example, the per-request metric is named `"API response time ms"`, and with the service-prefix property set to `"Production CTIA"`, the `service` field becomes `"Production CTIA API response time ms"`.

 ## Riemann local development